sr99622/onvif-mcp/README.md

 ## Building the Server

-The server is built in four stages, Server host preparation, Plain HTTP that sets up the services without encryption, HTTPS that creates the certificate and maps the endpoints for protection, and Authentication that implements the Keycloak server for login credential requirements.
+The server is built in four stages, Server host preparation, Plain HTTP that sets up the services without encryption, HTTPS that creates the certificate and maps the endpoints for protection, and Authentication implemented by the Keycloak server for login credential requirements.
 A firewall can be added at the conclusion of the configuration for additional protection.

+Be mindful of model context size when running the configurations shown below.
+As they are grouped, they will require around 80k token context window for each group of Runbooks.
+Starting a fresh context after each group is advised for models with standard context length.
+Runbooks can be execute individually on systems with modest context abilities.

 1. ### Server Preparation